samarthya/free.time/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### Adding a new component to your application

+ng generate component test-component

 ### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).